lgeurts/lgeurts.github.io/_posts/2017-11-14-transfer-packages-from-jessie-to-stretch.md

 ---
 layout: post
-title: How to transfer your package list from Jessie to the all new Strech
+title: How to transfer a package list from Jessie to Stretch
 read_time: true
 comments: true
 category: Open Source
-tags: [  ]
+tags: [ Debian Linux ]
 ---

 List the currently installed packages, save them to a file 'my-packages' and then read that file to re-install: